nbandarlaACR/EnterpriseFrameworkCsharp/README.md

 ## **How Add Browser Configurations**
 1. Open Solution Configurations and select Configuration Manager
-2. Add New Configurtions in Project Configuration dropdown
+2. Add New Configurtions in ProjectFramework Configuration dropdown
 3. Add New Configurations in the Active Solution Configuration

 ![This is an image](/images/configurations.png)